It’s vital that we invest in our marriage after kids, both for the health of our marriage and also for the sake of our whole family.

 For Levon, however, it’s one of the most important ways that I can show that my relationship with him takes precedence over our kids.

-If your husband has expressed any displeasure over your sleeping arrangements, I would encourage you to seriously reconsider keeping your bed kid-free at night.
+If your husband has expressed displeasure over your sleeping arrangements, I would encourage you to seriously reconsider keeping your bed kid-free at night.

 None of this is to say that our children are not important to us, of course.
 Aidan is one of my top priorities in life, coming third only to my relationship with God and my relationship with my husband.